oleksiisv/projectorl-l10/README.md

 > As both redis containers are configured to use port 6379 only one will start

-Redis application files are loaded in www/src/Svystunov/Projector10/Redis directory.
+Redis producer and consumer are in www/src/Svystunov/Projector10/Redis directory.

+Beanstalkd producer and consumer are in www/src/Svystunov/Projector10/Beanstalkd directory.

+Application endpoint is index.php
 ___

 Application actions can be defined througb get parameters ```connector``` (values: redis and beanstalkd) and ```action```(value: read and write).